Trashpixl/Trashpixl-minigame-structure/README.md

 # Trashpixl-Minigame-Structure

-This repository contains the minigame structure file.
+This repository contains a dump of the minigame structure file from various contributor.

 # How to Contribute to the Project